Inexact bilevel stochastic gradient methods for constrained and unconstrained lower-level problems: Introduction

-Finally, two other popular classes of ML problems that can be formulated by using bilevel optimization are adversarial training and hyperparameter tuning.
+Finally, two other popular classes of ML applications that can be formulated by using bilevel optimization are adversarial training and hyperparameter tuning.
 Adversarial training aims to robustly address adversarial examples~\cite{CSzegedy_etal_2013} which cannot be correctly classified by ML models once a small perturbation is applied.
-The adversarial training problem is handled by solving a min-max problem~\cite{HJiang_etal_2018}, but any such problem can be reformulated as a bilevel one.
-The max/LL problem is posed on the variables which perturb the data in a worst-case fashion, where the UL/min problem attempts to minimize the training error on the ML model parameters~\cite{IGoodfellow_JShlens_CSzegedy_2015,AMadry_etall_2018}.
-Hyperparameter tuning aims to find the best value for the hyperparameters used in a ML model in order to increase its {\it generalization capability}~\cite{KPBennett_etall_2008,LFranceschi_etal_2018,SDhar_UKurup_MShah_2020}.
-In the bilevel formulations proposed in the literature, the UL problem optimizes the validation error over the hyperparameters, while the LL problem has the goal of finding the NN weights that minimize the training error.
+The adversarial training problem is handled by solving a min-max problem~\cite{HJiang_etal_2018}, which can be reformulated as a bilevel one.
+The max/LL problem is posed on the variables that perturb the data in a worst-case fashion, where the min/UL problem attempts to minimize the training error on the ML model parameters~\cite{IGoodfellow_JShlens_CSzegedy_2015,AMadry_etall_2018}.
+Hyperparameter tuning aims to find the best values for the hyperparameters used in an ML model in order to increase its performance on unseen data~\cite{KPBennett_etall_2008,LFranceschi_etal_2018,SDhar_UKurup_MShah_2020,CChen_etal_2021}.
+In the bilevel formulations proposed in the literature, the UL problem optimizes the validation error over the hyperparameters, while the LL problem has the goal of finding the ML model parameters (e.g., neural network weights) that minimize the training error.